Whole Foods - Grilled Vegetable Sandwich (1 sandwich)

 How to consume Whole Foods - Grilled Vegetable Sandwich without glucose spikes

-Include a small portion of healthy fats such as avocado slices or a handful of nuts (like almonds or walnuts) with your sandwich.
-Healthy fats can help slow down the digestion process.
+Include healthy fats like avocado or a sprinkle of olive oil in your sandwich.
+Healthy fats can enhance satiety and slow down the glucose absorption rate.

 Discover